 Due to issues relating to social mobility, financial solvency, access to peer groups—women are often disabled in terms the ‘social eligibility’ to join the film industry.
-Since there are no fully equipped film schools, most film learning happens though informal peer groups.
+Since there are no fully equipped film schools, most film learning happens through informal peer groups.
 Issues of safety and respectability play a big role in restricting women from joining this profession.
 The mostly male composition and highly sexist environment of these peer groups of films fraternity also create discouraging environment for women.
-This is why we felt it was necessary to create a woman only space for learning and creating.
-We realized that, if we want to enable our young dreamers to make films, first we must create a safe space for them where healing and disclosure is possible—a space where a woman can own upto her own voice and be confident enough to tell her story.
-Therefore, we have divided our program into few different phases to address the needs of the aspiring women directors.
+This is why we felt it was necessary to create a women-only space for learning and creating.
+We realized that, if we want to enable our young dreamers to make films, first we must create a safe space for them where healing and disclosure is possible—a space where a woman can own upto her voice and be confident enough to tell her story.
+Therefore, we have divided our program into a few different phases to address the needs of the aspiring women directors.

 We intend to create a community of young women and dedicated mentors and put them through an incubation period.
 Film direction, as a job requires leadership skills, therefore, we will provide a custom-tailored leadership workshop for our participants.
 Some knowledge of feminist film history, female gaze, gendered reading of film texts are also very important tools for a woman director, thus, we will arrange study circles led by academics to address this issue.